google/realtime-help/README.rst

       addition, you may wish to either sync to commit 78fe797e_ of ``edx-platform``, or modify the code in this repository so that it works with the version of ``edx-platform`` you installed.
-Instructions for syncing to a particular version can be found here_.)
+Instructions for syncing to a particular version can be found on this wiki_ page.)

   2. Navigate to the root of ``edx-platform``.
 This should be located in ``/edx/app/edxapp/edx-platform``.